peter-murray/node-hue-api/README.md

   }
 ]
 ```
-The "Lightset 0" Group is a special instance and will always exist and have the id of "0" as specified in the Hue Api
+Please note, the __Lightset 0__ group, is a special instance and will always exist and have the id of "0" as specified
-documentation.
-Due to this internal group being maintained by the bridge internally, it will not return an array of light
+in the Hue Api documentation.
+Due to this internal group being maintained by the bridge internally, it will not return
-ids like any of the other types of Groups.
+an array of light ids like the other groups in the results returned from a call to `groups()`.

+If you need to get the full details of the __Lightset 0__ groups, then you can obtain that by using the `getGroup()`
+function, using an id argument of `0`.

 The `groups` function will return all types of Groups in the bridge, these include new types of groups that support the
 new [Hue Beyond|http://www2.meethue.com/en-us/the-range/hue-beyond].